 If you hold upside down (pins up) and the IC number is facing you then the left pin will be the voltage regulator output, the center pin will be ground and the right pin will be the voltage input pin.
 From my experience, the maximum safe current you can get from one 7812 IC is 1A.
 If you need more power then there are a few ways to do so.

-More than one 7812 can be used in parallel in order to achieve more than 1A current but output voltage of each 7812 can slightly vary resulting in unbalanced load on all of them.
+We can use more than one 7812 in parallel to get more than 1A current but the output voltage of each 7812 can slightly vary resulting in an unbalanced load on all of them.
 This can result in load balancing issues and can damage the IC carrying most current.
-However there is a way to overcome this problem.
-I have given bellow a schematic diagram in which two 7812 ICs are attached together and both of them are carrying almost equal load.
+However, there is a way to overcome this problem.
+I have bellowed a schematic diagram in which two 7812 ICs are attached and both of them are carrying an almost equal load.
 At least the current difference is not too much to damage any IC.

-Please note that in this circuit diagram, I have used resistors for load balancing purpose so the output of this voltage regulator circuit may slightly inaccurate.
-Both resistors should be minimum 15 Watt or above.
+Please note that in this circuit diagram, I have used resistors for load balancing purposes so the output of this voltage regulator circuit may be slightly inaccurate.
+Both resistors should be a minimum of 15 Watt or above.
 If you don’t find such resistors in your area then you can make them using 32 gauge or thinner copper wire.
 This parallel 7812 circuit will provide 12V and approximately 2A current.
-You can increase number of 7812 but each additional 7812 will require a resistor on its output.
+You can increase the number of 7812 but each additional 7812 will require a resistor on its output.

 Following is the link to a simple but complete power supply circuit diagram developed using 7812.